Skip to main content

 DESIGNING with THE LINE The Basics STRAIGHT LINE, "V" LINE, CURVED LINE, & "S" LINE This start up tutorial on the line is going to be presented in the bracelet format.
 The photos attached to this segment are a step by step presentation on how to state layout of the simple linked bracelets in its many forms.
 Using your imagination will expand once you understand the concept of the bracelet layout.
 Here are the simple lines we will follow.
 This explanation of the bracelet layout is in a simple one line form.
 Lets make the master line first that the bracelet links will be laid out on.
 Below is the line we will use.
 Note the dots at each end.
 The measurement is 190mm long from the dot at the top to the dot at the bottom.
 I have also marked the center by folding the tracing paper in the middle of the line.
 Next, let's look at the lines we will be placing on this 190mm long line.
 The 4 short layouts were drawn out ...

-DESIGNING with THE LINE - The Curved Line - STRAIGHT LINE, "V" LINE, CURVED LINE, & "S" LINE
+DESIGNING with THE LINE - The Pendant - STRAIGHT LINE, "V" LINE, CURVED LINE, & "S" LINE